ordina-jworks/ordina-jworks.github.io/_posts/2016-07-20-Automation-testing-with-postman.md

 ### Summary
 In this tutorial we saw how to create a request and a test.
 We saw how to create a collection and how to run it with the collection runnner and Newman.
-I hope you enjoyed this tutorial and if you have any question feel free.
+I hope you enjoyed this tutorial and if you have any question feel free to add these as a comment or to email me at gregory.rinaldi@ordina.be.

 ### Useful links
 - [Importing Swagger files](https://www.getpostman.com/docs/importing_swagger){:target="_blank"}